OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/4_runtime_application_security_threats.md

 > Category: runtime application security threat
 > Permalink: https://owaspai.org/goto/directpromptinjection/

-Direct prompt injection tries to fool a Generative AI (eg. a Large Language Model) by presenting prompts that make it behave in unwanted ways.
+Direct prompt injection: a user tries to fool a Generative AI (eg. a Large Language Model) by presenting prompts that make it behave in unwanted ways.
 This is similar in a way to an [evasion attack](/goto/evasion/) for predictive AI, but because it is so different in nature, it is described here separately.
 It can be seen as social engineering of a generative AI.

 Impact: Getting information from the AI that is offensive, secret, or leads to certain rights for the attacker.